EventStore/documentation/docs/cloud/automation/terraform.md

 <<< @/docs/cloud/automation/snippets/eventstorecloud_project.lookup.tf.hcl

 ::: tip
-The value of `eventstorecloud_project.name` is case sensitive, so `Production Project` is not the same as `^production project`
+The value of `eventstorecloud_project.name` is case-sensitive, so `Production Project` is not the same as `^production project`.
 :::

 ## FAQ

-### Error `error obtaining access token: error 400 requesting access token`
+**Error `error obtaining access token: error 400 requesting access token`**

 You need to add the access token to your environment variables or the provider configuration.
-See [here](#provider-configuration)
+See [here](#provider-configuration).

-### Error `...
-Forbidden: Access to the requested method for the requested resources was denied`
+**Error `...
+Forbidden: Access to the requested method for the requested resources was denied`**

-Make sure you used the correct Organisation Id:  See [here](#provider-configuration)
+Make sure you used the correct organisation ID.
+Use [these guidelines](#provider-configuration) to get the correct value.

-### Error `Your query returned no results.
-Please change your search criteria and try again.`
+**Error `Your query returned no results.
+Please change your search criteria and try again.`**

-Data source names are case sensitive.
-See [here](#data-source-eventstorecloud-project)
+Ensure you entered the correct project name.
+Remember that data source names are case-sensitive.
+See [here](#project).

 [terraform github releases]: https://github.com/EventStore/terraform-provider-eventstorecloud/releases
 [terraform github]: https://github.com/EventStore/terraform-provider-eventstorecloud